wrightben/Puzzles/sudoku/README.md

 #### solution.txt
 - The puzzle in .tsv with the possible numbers for each cell.
 - The regular expressions and permutations available for each box.
-- The steps .sovler.pl takes toward finding a solution
+- The steps .solver.pl takes toward finding a solution

 #### How the program solves a puzzle
 * Unique Required: A particular digit appears as part of just 1 regex.
 That cell must equal the digit.